0xAX/linux-insides/SyncPrim/sync-3.md

     return -EINTR;
 ```

 where we delete task from the list of lock waiters and return the `-EINTR` [error code](https://en.wikipedia.org/wiki/Errno.h).
-If a task has no pedning signal, we check the given timeout and if it is less or equal zero:
+If a task has no pending signal, we check the given timeout and if it is less or equal zero:

 ```C
 if (unlikely(timeout <= 0))